Fagerdahl/wordle-SP/README.md

         -GameBoard.jsx (Wordle grid, 6 rows, 5 letters each.
 Colors the cells for relevant feedback) -GuessInput.jsx (Input field for user, guess-btn sent to onSubmitGuess logic) -Navbar.jsx (Menu for my pages)
-        -ScoreList.jsx

     📁pages
         -About.jsx
-        -Highscore.jsx
+        ~~Highscore.jsx~~
         -Home.jsx
-    📁src

     -App.jsx (The heart of my React app, This contains routing and layout for my SPA.
 It takes over the index.html) -main.jsx (Startfile for React.
-It tells index.html to render App component in root. main.jsx decides which component is active and runs after index.html pageload.
+It tells index.html to render App component in root. main.jsx decides which component is active and runs after index.html page load.
 React uses this one)

 📁server (My Express backend with all logic that handles API, db & server)